 This little feller from the land Down Under is a happy dog that loves everyone.
-Fond of children, the elderly, and the handicapped, the Australian Terrier makes the ideal companion for a variety of households.
+Fond of children, the elderly, and the and generally a laid-back dog, the Australian Terrier makes the ideal companion for a variety of households.
 From its origins as a vermin catcher, the Australian Terrier is the smallest of working terriers.
 But don’t let its size fool you – this breed is full of pep and energy.
 That means it needs a good amount of exercise every day, so long walks or an unleashed run in a safe area are essential.

 There is so much to love about the Australian Terrier.
 It fits in with families and likes being outdoors.
 Just a few of its endearing traits include that it is fairly quiet, fun, energetic, tough, eager to please, and adventurous.
 If you plan on leaving it in the backyard, be warned – the Australian Terrier likes to dig up a storm.
 Does the Australian Terrier sound like a fit for you?
 Read on and find out.